I work two different part time jobs. Do I have to pay a higher rate of tax on my second job?

 You can only claim this from one employer at a time which means you cannot claim this from a second or subsequent employer.
 If you did, it would be double dipping and you would end up getting two tax free thresholds and probably a tax bill at the end of the year.
+If you're certain your total annual income from all employers or payers will be less than $18,200 you can claim the tax-free threshold from each payer.
 Read more information about claiming the tax free threshold.

 As you don't claim the tax free threshold from your second employer, any income you receive from them will be taxed from the first dollar – you won’t receive any amount tax free amount from this employer.
 This might be why it feels like you are paying more tax on a second job.

 What if I have changed jobs during the financial year.
 Can I still claim the tax free threshold?